- Actor Allusion:

-The Other Darrin: Before the release of Convergence, Rosa was voiced by Sande Chen in Legacy.
+- The Other Darrin: Before the release of Convergence, Rosa was voiced by Sande Chen in Legacy.
 She's replaced by Rebecca Whittaker from Convergence onwards, and all of Rosa's lines in Legacy were redubbed for the re-release, which is currently the most widespread version.

-Dave Gilbert's plan for the series originally involved ten installments in the series.
+- Dave Gilbert's plan for the series originally involved ten installments in the series.
 Some of the planned storylines of the games was later dropped or merged when the final number of installments landed on five.

-Unbound and Convergence were originally planned to be one single game, but development was taking too long so the project was split.
+- Unbound and Convergence were originally planned to be one single game, but development was taking too long so the project was split.

-At the end of Epiphany, Rosa was meant to meet Jocelyn.
+- Also at the end of Epiphany, Rosa was meant to meet Jocelyn.
 However, when Dave Gilbert learned Lauren's voice actress Dani Marco was visiting New York, he asked her to record some dialogue and quickly rewrote the scene to include Lauren instead.

-The original climax for Convergence would've taken place at Times Square in full view of the public, which Dave Gilbert nixed for being too audacious.
+- The original climax for Convergence would've taken place at Times Square in full view of the public, which Dave Gilbert nixed for being too audacious.